shellderp/game-engine/src/shellderp/game/network/README.md

 - No priority given; all guaranteed packets queue in order
 - Connection state - handshake, timeout
 - Small packet sizes => no congestion control (or minimal)

+Implementation:
+- Guaranteed packets use the Go-Back-N protocol for reliability
+- Receiver sends ACK for each reliable packet received.
+ACKs are cumulative.
+To avoid sending ack packets with no payload, acks can be piggybacked on both reliable and unreliable packets.
+PiggybackAck achieves this with a timer.
+- No ACK for non-guaranteed packets
+- Non-guaranteed packets have a separately growing sequence number, so that if we receive an old packet it can be dropped.
+- Separate thread runs to constantly receive messages on the socket.
+Once messages are read, they are added to the inQueue on the correct stream
+- Connections step on the game event loop, and: 1. check if anything is in inQueue and callback for any packets read 2. check if ACKs need to be sent or reliable messages resent
+- RTT is estimated as in TCP by looking at time of send vs time of ACK received and this is used for timeouts.
+- Window size adjusts dynamically - halving on timeouts, and increasing linearly when we get ACKs.
+- Fast Retransmit - as in TCP, if we receive 3 ACKs in a row for the same sequence number, assume that a packet was lost and resend.